VenalityXT/OSI-Model/README.md

 ---

-The Network Layer introduces logical addressing and routing, allowing traffic to move between networks.
-It builds on Layer 2 by deciding where traffic should be forwarded once it leaves the local segment.
+The Network Layer introduces logical addressing and routing, allowing traffic to move between different networks.
+It builds on Layer 2 by deciding where packets should be forwarded once they leave the local segment.

 <img width="594" height="239" alt="image" src="https://github.com/user-attachments/assets/20dadd65-715e-49f2-a39a-e4538218fbdd" />

-This layer answers how packets move from one network to another.
+This is the first layer where traffic is no longer limited to the local network.

-**Major Things to Know**
+**Key Things to Know**
-- IP addresses and subnetting
+- Uses IP addresses
-- Routing tables
+- Handles routing decisions
+- Supports subnetting and gateways
-- ICMP for diagnostics
+- Uses ICMP for diagnostics

-**IPv4 vs IPv6**
-- IPv4 uses 32-bit addresses and commonly relies on NAT
-- IPv6 uses 128-bit addresses and provides globally unique addressing
+IPv4 uses 32-bit addresses and commonly relies on NAT, while IPv6 uses 128-bit addresses and enables globally unique addressing.
+Routers and firewalls rely on routing tables at this layer to move traffic correctly.

-**Real-World Examples**
-- pfSense or OPNsense routing table
-- Firewall gateway configuration
-- Wireshark capturing ICMP echo requests and replies

 **Common Problems | Simple Checks**

-Incorrect IP | Verify IP, subnet mask, and gateway
+Incorrect IP configuration | Verify IP address, subnet mask, and gateway
 Cannot reach other networks | Check routing table and default route
-Ping fails | Ensure ICMP is allowed
+Ping fails | Confirm ICMP is permitted
-IP conflict | Check DHCP leases and static assignments
+IP conflict | Review DHCP leases and static assignments

 ---